Essential Nutrients Every Woman Needs

 It’s important to look again at your eating habits around the time you conceive or are thinking about getting pregnant.
 Your nutrition during this time affects not only your own health, but your baby’s development as well.

 Eat lots of whole grains, fortified cereal, and leafy greens -- and if you’re expecting, take a prenatal vitamin with folic acid.
+(Folic acid is a form of folate used in dietary supplements and fortified foods.)

 It's crucial for your baby’s growth.
-Pregnant women need 88 grams a day, while breastfeeding women should aim for 100 grams.
+Pregnant women need about 88 grams a day, while breastfeeding women should aim for 100 grams.